robinkarim/Production-Book/docs/cid/quick-start-cloud-id-virtual-dev-kit.rst

 1. Sign up for a Cloud ID account
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Cloud ID is a CIRRENT™ service that you access through the CIRRENT™ Console.
-CIRRENT™ is an Infineon company and CIRRENT™ services are delivered through the Infineon platform.
-Before you get started testing Cloud ID you first need to create an Infineon account.
+CIRRENT™ is an Infineon company and CIRRENT™ services, including CIRRENT™ Cloud ID, are delivered through the Infineon OSTS Console.
+Before you get started testing Cloud ID you first need to create an Infineon user account.

 **> Complete these steps using a PC and browser**

-A.  Go to https://cirrent.infineon.com/login and click on **Login with Infineon or create a new account**.
+A.  Go to https://osts.infineon.com/login and click on **Create a new account**.

 	.. image:: ../img/v-1.png